adgut1509/19.12.-Homework/index.md

 Next, once again return to the *Publish & Record* section.
 Click on the icon next to *Data Recording: Not enabled*.

-Here click the button to enable recordings.
+Here, click the button to enable recordings.

 ![](images/333.png)